Root canal therapy

 Do you need root canal therapy?

-To determine if root canal therapy is necessary, x-rays would be taken at your dental consultation after which point, a series of appointments would be assigned to you for your root canal therapy.
+To determine if root canal therapy is necessary, x-rays may be taken at your dental consultation after which point, appointments would be assigned to you for your root canal therapy.
 You only need the pulp of your tooth while it is erupting.
 Once your tooth has come through, the pulp is no longer strictly necessary for the survival of the tooth.
 Which is why it’s okay to remove all the pulp and the nerves – if necessary – from your tooth.

 Throughout your root canal treatment, the team at Coastal Dental Care will ensure every possible step is taken to make you feel comfortable and at ease.
 We will make certain all of your questions and queries are answered and that we work together as a team to preserve your teeth.